muhammed-ayman/JavaScript-ToDo-App/README.md

 # JavaScript ToDo App

-This is a ToDo app built with JavaScript
+This is a Todo app built with JavaScript